-Using a structured reporting system will help in accumulating quality data which is essential for future research.
+Using a structured reporting system will help in accumulating quality data that is essential for future research.
 There is significant data gap on the risk factor predictions in South Asian and Middle East population.
-Using a universal standard reporting platform can help in data collection crossing the boundaries and can help in bridging the knowledge gaps.
-In addition, in the near future, it is possible to assess the clinical usefulness of this new reporting system and can help in further modifications and fine tuning.
+Using a universal standard reporting platform can help in data collection across boundaries and can help bridge knowledge gaps.
+In addition, in the near future, it is possible to assess the clinical usefulness of this new reporting system, which can help in further modifications and fine tuning.
 Already CAC is a near automatic evaluation performed with minimal human interference.
 Now software can be modified to give the final risk categories thereby avoiding or minimizing human error and improving the daily workflow in busy departments.
-We are now in the era of artificial intelligence and such automated risk prediction software will go a long way in giving quicker and more accurate risk prediction and treatment options improving the patient care.
+We are now in the era of artificial intelligence, and such automated risk prediction software will go a long way in giving quicker and more accurate risk prediction and treatment options, thereby improving patient care.

 LIMITATIONS